krigjo25/webapp-mvc-getacademy/README.md

 -   Deletion page
 -   add page

-Created with Create Read Update Delete
+Created as a codealong with terje Kolderup.